-The requirements to qualify for the regime include a monthly cash salary of at least €5,800, the non-Finnish nationality of the employee in question and a specific application that has to be filed within 90 days of the beginning of employment in Finland.
-The actual paid cash salary has to meet the €5,800 threshold each month, which has to be taken into account, for example, when planning unpaid leave or benefits in kind.
+The requirements to qualify for the regime include a monthly cash salary of at least €5,800, the non-Finnish nationality of the employee in question and a specific application that must be filed within 90 days of the beginning of employment in Finland.
+The actual paid cash salary must meet the €5,800 threshold each month, which has to be taken into account, for example, when planning unpaid leave or benefits in kind.